dergigi/dergigi.github.io/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 Information is independent of a physical substrate and thus can take virtually infinite forms.

-["Jefferson would have been all about crypto."]
+{% include image.html name="xkcd-504.png" caption="'Jefferson would have been all about crypto.'" %}

 What the full implications of this digitization will be is impossible to tell.
 We are not accustomed to this world of information: devoid of